alykoshin/require-dir-all/README.md

 ## Tips

-Typical task is to run the function for each required module.
+Typical task is to run the function for each module required from the directory (like init or shutdown routines).
-You may achieve this by following code:

-Simple way:

 If you need to wait until the end of initialization of all the modules, using ```async``` (assuming each module's initialize method accepts callback as a parameter).